emelie-nilsson/fempowered/TESTING.md

 ---

 ### Authentication
-- ✅ Signup works with email verification
+- ✅ Signup works without email verification (accounts activate immediately)
 - ✅ Login works with valid credentials
 - ✅ Logout logs the user out and displays a confirmation message
 - ✅ Password reset flow sends an email and accepts new password